 Celebrate Life with North Dakota Powwows

+Powwows are a celebration of life and multiple cultures within Native American culture.
+They are a beautiful event involving many different styles, dances and songs.
 The Algonquin word "pau wau" was the Native American word some of the first Europeans associated with dancing.
 Although pau wau meant "he dreams" to the Algonquins, the term was eventually accepted by the Europeans to refer to dancing, later being spelled "powwow."

 Powwows were originally held in the springtime to celebrate the beginning of new life, but are now held throughout the year.
 The celebrations often have religious significance, but are also a time for people to gather, sing, dance, feast, pray, renew old friendships and make new ones.
 These celebrations are still an important part of life for many Native American.